abraunegg/onedrive/docs/usage.md

 ```
 Sync with Microsoft OneDrive has completed, however there are items that failed to sync.
 ```
-A file list of either upload or download items will be then listed to allow you to determine your next steps.
+A file list of failed upload or download items will also be listed to allow you to determine your next steps.

+In order to fix the upload or download failures, you may need to:
+*   Review the application output to determine what happened
-In order to fix the upload or download failures, you may need to re-try your command and perform a resync to ensure your system is correctly synced with your Microsoft OneDrive Account.
+*   Re-try your command utilising a resync to ensure your system is correctly synced with your Microsoft OneDrive Account

 ## Frequently Asked Configuration Questions